-Acquire Inc has operations in European Union since long, and thus we are committed to compliance, security, privacy and transparency.
+Acquire has operations in European Union since long, and thus we are committed to compliance, security, privacy and transparency.
 This approach ensures the customers that we at Acquire are improving our procedures to collect, process and encrypt sensitive personal data in accordance with the requirements, set out in the General Data Protection Regulation (“GDPR”), which is enforceable on 25th May 2018.
 Acquire Inc is here to help customers and end-users understand significance of the GDPR, its requirements and our adherence to comply by global standards.

 Personal Data of EU citizen in one or the other way could be collected when using Acquire while we create databases of contacts, their information, and business dealings with them.
 “Data Subjects” are classified as an individual hence, not all customers will be data subjects.
 Businesses or government organizations are also our customers to which GDPR does not apply to.

-We are actively engaged in developing policy and procedures to comply with the principles of data protection enumerated in EU GDPR.
+We are actively engaged in developing policies and procedures to comply with the principles of data protection enumerated in EU GDPR.
 Our best effort is to protect personal data in accordance with the principles mentioned below and comply with the Data Protection Standards.

 1. Lawful, fair and transparent